 James Hsiao is a local partner in our White Collar practice, based in Hong Kong.
-He has over 10 years of experience in international anti-corruption investigations, regulatory and compliance matters.
-He also regularly advises and represents clients on complex cross-border and commercial litigation, international arbitration, anti-money laundering, and risk management across Asia and globally.
+He has nearly 15 years of experience in regulatory, government enforcement, and compliance matters.
+He also regularly advises and represents clients on complex cross-border and commercial litigation and international arbitration.

-Before joining the White Collar team, James worked at international law firms in Hong Kong, New York and Los Angeles.
-He is a former prosecutor and has spent time on a client secondment at an American multinational investment bank and financial services company.
+Before joining White & Case, James worked at international law firms in Hong Kong, New York and Los Angeles.
+He is a former prosecutor in Brooklyn and has spent time on a client secondment at Goldman Sachs.
 James also has more than 7 years of experience working in various engineering roles at a number of technology start-ups and companies prior to law school.

 James' experience* includes representing: